Irish Housing Crisis Remains 'Hard Slog' as Government Misses Targets

 Key Developments

-Housing completions saw a significant 20.4% increase in 2025, reaching 36,284 units — but the Taoiseach has conceded this figure is not enough to meet the long-term goal of 300,000 new homes by the end of 2030.
-The government is actively shifting its policy focus towards higher-density apartment construction in urban areas, with the October 2025 budget reducing the VAT rate on apartments from 13.5% to 9%.
+Housing completions saw a significant 20.4% increase in 2025, reaching 36,284 units — the highest figure since 2011 — but the Taoiseach has conceded this figure is not enough to meet the long-term goal of 300,000 new homes by the end of 2030.
+Concerns have also emerged about a notable drop in housing starts in 2025 and a decline in planning approvals, which could threaten future supply pipelines even as current completions improve.

-The Health Service Executive (HSE) has faced criticism over its handling of nearly 200 vacant properties that could be converted into homes.
-Labour leader Ivana Bacik accused the HSE of having a cavalier approach to the crisis, while the Taoiseach responded that the HSE had been instructed to dispose of surplus properties.
+The Health Service Executive (HSE) has faced criticism over its handling of nearly 200 vacant properties that could be converted into homes, with some properties having sat empty for over a decade.
+Labour leader Ivana Bacik accused the HSE of having a cavalier approach to the crisis, while the Taoiseach responded that the HSE had been instructed to dispose of surplus properties, with the Land Development Agency given first option to acquire them for housing.
+Progress, however, has been slow.

 Why It Matters

 The housing crisis is widely seen as the defining political challenge for the current coalition government.
-Failure to deliver meaningful progress on supply and affordability risks significant electoral consequences, with Sinn Féin continuing to press the government on the issue.
+Failure to deliver meaningful progress on supply and affordability risks significant electoral consequences, with Sinn Féin continuing to press the government on the issue from opposition.
+The party's "A Home of Your Own" plan proposes to deliver 300,000 new homes over five years, with 125,000 of these being public and affordable homes — a direct challenge to the government's approach.

 What's Next

 The government's performance on housing will be a crucial test of its stability in 2026.
-Further policy measures are expected as ministers seek to demonstrate progress ahead of the next electoral cycle, according to The Irish Times.
+Further policy measures are expected as ministers seek to demonstrate progress ahead of the next electoral cycle.
+The full details of the government's housing strategy are reported by The Irish Times, with Northern Ireland's housing challenges covered in detail by The Irish News.